 Hardware drivers are responsible for managing the communication between the hardware and software of a device.
 If they are corrupt or outdated, the hardware devices might not work correctly.

 The driver can cause the issue of the keyboard not typing numbers.
-You can update the drivers as follows:
+You can update the drivers in two ways

 Restart your system and check if it resolves the issue.

 4] Turn on the Numeric keypad from the On-Screen keyboard.